-I welcome opportunities to collaborate with companies on a wide range of research topics.
+I welcome opportunities to collaborate with companies and government agencies on a wide range of research topics.
 We are skilled at working with industry and are able to conduct high-quality research that contributes to the advancement of engineering knowledge while also providing useful and timely results.
 Michigan is a public university -- we do not generally conduct proprietary or classified research.
 Yet, our long-term success in collaborating with industry is a testament to our skill in fulfilling our academic responsibilities to publish and disseminate cutting-edge research while also providing a good return on investment for our industry partners.

 My colleagues at UMTRI and I collaborate across the University, building teams as needed to address particular research challenges.
 We have active collaborations with the U-M Medical School, College of Engineering, and School of Public Health, among others.

 If you're in industry and interested in the research described in these pages, or some related research area, please contact me to set up a discussion.
 I think you'll find that working with the U-M can be very rewarding, providing access to world-leading research expertise at a fraction of what it would cost to develop that capability internally.